acuvity/minibridge/README.md

 data streams.
 This design ensures forward compatibility with future changes to the MCP protocol.

-Currently, Minibridge is compatible with any compliant MCP server using protocol version 2024-11-05.
-Support for version 2025-03-26 is in progress.

-> Note: Minibridge is still under active development.

 ## Table of Content

 <!-- vim-markdown-toc GFM -->